Your Thanksgiving meal would not be complete without this delicious, super easy Homemade Cranberry Sauce!

 The product is a sweet, tart, and full flavor cranberry sauce with chunky juicy semi in-tact cranberries.

-It’s so good I may or may not have eaten it by itself.
+It’s so good I may or may not have eaten my Homemade Cranberry Sauce by the spoonfuls while waiting for it to cool.

 Variations and substitutions